HMRC is planning to collect more data about UK taxpayers, like job titles and working hours, to tackle tax evasion.

 Is this data grab justified?
 How will it affect businesses and individuals?
 Learn more about it below!

-In order to improve the data collected from the taxpayers, HMRC presented a consultation document that covers six main areas:
+To improve the data collected from the taxpayers, HMRC presented a consultation document that covers six main areas:

 - The business sector of the self-employed;